LNB Élite

-The LNB Pro A, currently known for sponsorship reasons as Betclic Élite, is the top-tier men's professional basketball league in France.
+The LNB Élite, currently known for sponsorship reasons as Betclic Élite, is a professional basketball league in France and is the highest level of the French basketball system.
 The competition has existed since 1921.
-Since 1987, the Ligue Nationale de Basket has governed the league.
-The bottom two placed teams from each season are relegated to the second tier level Pro B. The winner of the play-offs of the Pro A is crowned the French national champion.
+Since 1987, the Ligue Nationale de Basket (LNB) has governed the league.

+Formerly known as the LNB Pro A, each season consists of 16 teams.
+The bottom two placed teams from each season are relegated to the second tier level Élite 2.
+The winner of the play-offs of the league are crowned the French national champions.

 Competition format

-All 16 Pro A League teams play each other twice during the regular season.
+All 16 LNB Élite teams play each other twice during the regular season.
 At the end of the regular season, the top eight teams qualify for the playoffs.
-The two teams with the worst regular season records are relegated to the 2nd-tier Pro B.
+The two teams with the worst regular season records are relegated to the 2nd-tier Élite 2.

 Through the 1985–86 season, the league championship was determined by a one-off final, or solely by league play.
 Since then, the format for the league finals has changed many times: